 - To help you avoid becoming infected on your journey, you are advised to wear a mask during international travel.

 Depending on the requirements of the country you are returning to, you may need a PCR or rapid (antigen) test before departure from Israel.

-Please note that, until 21 May 2022, masks are required to be worn during international flights.
-While the wearing of masks is optional at other times, you are encouraged to wear a mask inside public buildings, when using public transportation, and in crowded areas.
+You are advised to wear a mask during international travel, inside public buildings, when using public transportation, and in crowded areas.
 Health regulations that apply during your time in Israel will be explained during registration.